zzzprojects/EntityFramework-Plus/docs2/pages/documentations/batch-delete.md

 # Batch Delete

+> This feature has been ported on [Entity Framework Classic - Delete from Query](http://entityframework-classic.net/delete-from-query.
+Entity Framework Classic is a supported version from the latest EF6 code base.
+It supports .NET Framework and .NET Core and overcomes some EF limitations by adding tons of must-haves built-in features.

 ## Introduction

 Deleting using Entity Framework can be very slow if you need to delete hundreds or thousands of entities.
 Entities are first loaded in the context before being deleted which is very bad for the performance and then, they are deleted one by one which makes the delete operation even worse.